-What, exactly, is a convection oven?
+What is a convection oven?

 What are the benefits of a convection oven vs. a conventional oven?

-The benefits of a convection oven
+The convection oven benefits

 - Less rotating